Brass, Copper & Silver... Since 1975

 Listed below are FAQ's regarding brass and its care.
 If you have a question not answered below, submit it to us via email.
-Bookmark this page for updated information.
+For a free price quote on brass restoration services, please include photos and a brief description with your inquiry.
+Or call (410) 686-7280.

 What is the difference between solid brass and brass plating ?